-Market update – quarter ending 30 September 2018
+Market update – quarter ending 31 December 2018

 from Russell Investments, UniSaver’s investment manager and consultant

-How did markets affect UniSaver’s investment options
+How did markets affect UniSaver’s investment options?

 The information contained in this publication was prepared by Russell Investment Group Limited (RIG).
 RIG is the investment manager for UniSaver.
 This publication has been compiled from sources considered to be reliable, but is not guaranteed.
 This publication provides general information only and should not be relied upon in making an investment decision.
 Before making an investment decision, you need to consider whether this information is appropriate to your objectives, financial situation and needs.
 All investments are subject to risks.
 Past performance is not a reliable indicator of future performance.
-Copyright © 2018 Russell Investments.
-All rights reserved.
-This information contained on this publication is proprietary and may not be reproduced, transferred, or distributed in any form without prior written permission from Russell Investments.